 High Cliff State Park Map – Courtesy of DNR Wisconsin

-Its time for Camping
+It’s time for Camping

 Camping check-in at High Cliff involves no human, and we are loving it.
 Booked our campground a few days before and still managed to get a decent site.
-Campgrounds are easy to book especially in the states where the Department of Natural Resources (DNR) like Wisconsin and Michigan run the websites.
-It is fun to hover different parts of State and find campgrounds with amenities or if it is near a beach or cliff and if we like a campsite, we can check for the available dates and book.
+Campgrounds are easy to book, especially in the states where the Department of Natural Resources (DNR) like Wisconsin and Michigan run the websites.
+It is fun to hover over different parts of the State and find campgrounds with amenities or if it is near a beach or cliff and if we like a campsite, we can check for the available dates and book.

 Campground area – Courtesy of DNR WI

 The table is comfortable enough to set up our food and sit to eat.
-There are mosquitoes and our insect repellent definitely helped.
+There are mosquitoes and our insect repellent helped.
 We quickly refreshed, had snacks, packed, and headed to the beach at the park entrance as there is no beach access at the campground.

 Perks of Camping at High Cliff

-We woke up to a pleasant alarm of a big bird loud cooing.
+We woke up to a pleasant alarm of a big bird loudly cooing.
 The cool breeze wished good morning and called towards trails.
 We quickly refreshed, applied sunscreen, packed snacks, and headed towards the Red Bird trail next to the campground.

 Red Bird is the leader of the Winnebago Native American tribe who also led a war against the United States in the late 1820s due to some misunderstandings.
 There is so much history on this land and it is unbelievable how much things have changed in the last two centuries.